Microsoft President Brad Smith’s book about tech is no love letter

 The Nadella factor

 Smith joined Microsoft in 1993, a year after Nadella, and spent 13 years as the company’s general counsel before becoming president.
 But almost all the events he discusses in Tools and Weapons date from the period since Nadella became CEO in 2014, except for Edward Snowden’s 2013 leak of classified NSA materials, an act Smith calls “a political earthquake.”
-That makes the book a chronicle of Microsoft’s Nadella era, in which the company has become the world’s most valuable company while shedding some of its traditional sharp-elbowed brashness.
+That makes the book a chronicle of the Nadella era, in which Microsoft has become the world’s most valuable company while shedding some of its traditional sharp-elbowed brashness.

 Nadella’s emotional awareness has helped Microsoft find its way in challenging times, says Smith: “Leading a tech company at the end of this decade is completely different, culturally, from what it was like to lead a tech company when this decade began.
 The expectations of people, the expectations especially of a new generation of employees, are very different.
 And it calls for new approaches and different styles of leadership.”
 He adds that Nadella is “almost uniquely broad-minded and then deeply principled, in terms of his own style of leadership.”